 Many factors that alter copper metabolism influence chronic copper poisoning by enhancing the absorption or retention of copper.
 Low levels of molybdenum or sulfate in the diet are important examples.
 Primary chronic poisoning is seen most commonly in sheep when excessive amounts of copper are ingested over a prolonged period.
 The toxicosis remains subclinical until the copper that is stored in the liver is released in massive amounts.
-Elevated liver enzymes may provide an early warning of the pending crisis.
+Increased liver enzymes may provide an early warning of the pending crisis.
 Blood copper concentrations increase suddenly, causing lipid peroxidation and intravascular hemolysis.
 The hemolytic crisis may be precipitated by many factors, including transportation, handling, weather conditions, pregnancy, lactation, strenuous exercise, or a deteriorating plane of nutrition.

 Acute copper poisoning produces severe gastroenteritis with erosions and ulcerations in the abomasum of ruminants.
 Icterus develops in animals that survive >24 hr.
 Tissues discolored by icterus and methemoglobin are characteristic of chronic poisoning.
 Swollen, gunmetal-colored kidneys, port-wine-colored urine, and an enlarged spleen with dark brown-black parenchyma are manifestations of the hemolytic crisis.
 The liver is enlarged and friable.
 Histologically, there is centrilobular hepatic and renal tubular necrosis.